PocketRelay/Server/README.md

 **Origin Authentication** This server supports origin authentication through the official servers.
 This is enabled by default but can be changed using the PR_ORIGIN_FETCH environment variable.

 > NOTE: Origin Authentication requires that the PR_RETRIEVER must not be false.
 If the
-> retriever system is disable then it won't be allowed to connect to the official servers
+> retriever system is disabled then it won't be allowed to connect to the official servers

 **Origin Fetching** This server supports copying over Origin credits, classes, characters, weapons, levels, etc from the official servers.
 This is enabled by default and can be changed using the PR_ORIGIN_FETCH_DATA environment variable.